vondrakt/nanopore-read-annotation/README.md

 The output `coded_neighborhood_profile` table provides a density profile left and right of each array of a satellite group.
 The window size of the profile can be changed but in this case the window size is 10 kb.
-Each group has it's own output.
-The columns in the table match the positions within the windows left and right, while the rows correspond to different groups.
-Furthermore a base count table for each group is made.
+Each repeat has it's own output.
+The columns in the table match the positions within the windows left and right, while the rows correspond to different repeats.
+Furthermore a base count table for each repeat is made.
 It is a profile of all the bases counted in the left and right windows.